qidu/qidu.github.io/content/posts/from-function-calling-to-mcp-to-a2a.md

 > An agent interacts with:
 > * Tools & Resources: typically primitives with well-defined, structured inputs and outputs, perform specific, often stateless, functions.
 > * Agents: Autonomous systems.
 They can reason, plan, use multiple tools, maintain state over longer interactions, and engage in complex, often multi-turn dialogues to achieve novel or evolving tasks.
 Then are less predictable than a simple tool.
+> * Agents may colaborate with other agents or call MCP tools, and MCP tools are waiting for calling from agents or LLMs through mcp clients.

 [Function Calling](https://platform.openai.com/docs/guides/function-calling)
 > Each Agent or Program should define every functions specificly again and again: